VOLTTRON/volttron-AIRCx-visualization/README.md

 * HISTORIAN_ANALYSIS_ID: The topic id for the analysis data.
 * NODE_TLS_REJECT_UNAUTHORIZED: This should be set to 1 to ensure that only historian REST api's with valid certificates are allowed.
 If the historian service is using SSL with a self signed certificate then it must be set to 0.
 However, this is not a secure way to access the service and should not be used in a production environment.

+The AIRCx configuration files should be placed into the `/server/data/validation` folder.
+The files can have any name and folder organization.
+However, the files must be valid JSON and can't contain any comments.
+If configuration files are missing for existing analysis sources then detailed data will not be available within the visualization detailed popup line chart.
+There are free JSON validators available such as [https://jsonlint.com/](https://jsonlint.com/).

 ### Running

 To start the server issue the following command.